collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td></tr>

 <!--
 ### Local Branch Process

-Git Magic
-When we are working on code, we can’t do everything in the GitHub website.
-We sometimes need to make a copy of our code in our local development environment.
-When we are working on code, we can't do everything in the GitHub website.
-There is where Git is very useful.

-For example, the code in the DjangoCon US website repo is for a website.
-We cannot run it on GitHub.
-We sometimes need to make a copy of the code in the local development environment of our computer, install any necessary software, run the code in a local browser on a local server.

-This could be so that we can add a feature to it, or it could be so that we can look at a change proposed by a pull request and decide how to proceed.
-This could be because we want to create a new feature.
-Or it could be because someone has proposed a change and we want to test change before accepting it.

-Git is installed in our local development environment and we use it by tying commands in the command line.
-When we have Git initialized in a project, there is a hidden folder named .git that contains the Git configuration information that helps Git track certain things, such as which repo the code was cloned from.

-* I work in my home directory, which you can see from the command prompt.
-* The GitHub repo has been cloned using its URL
-* There is now a folder on the computer in my home directory by the same name as the GitHub repo I just cloned and filled with the contents of the repo and a .git folder
-* I now have a copy of the codebase on my computer and a copy online in a GitHub repo
-* When I stage any changes I make, Git will record the changes to the files
-* I can push and pull changes between the local development environment and the GitHub repo
-* Meanwhile other users can work on the code on their computer and push the changes back to GitHub
-* Our changes are all merged into the GitHub repo we are working on
-* Git will tell us if there is a conflict.

 You can see the corresponding folders and files
-The format may be a bit different because on your local computer, you are going to be working on raw files
+The format may be a bit different because on your local computer, you are going to be working on raw files -->

-### Remotes

-When you clone a repo to your local development environment, Git will know where you cloned your code from and will name this remote repo "origin".
-When you make a change to a GitHub repo, or in your local clone, the code elsewhere does not automatically update with the change.
-You can refer to the origin on the command line to push and pull code back and forth between your local development environment and GitHub repo, to keep them in sync.

-You can add other remote repos to your local clone and give them a name in order to push and pull from them.
-We will see an example of this later when we are keeping a fork up-to-date.

-clone: local copy of a repo
-push: transfer changes from local clone to online repo
-pull: transfer changes from online repo to local clone

-When you a change is made to the DjangoCon US website repo, the fork does not automatically update.
-When you make a change to an origin, your local code does not automatically update.
-When you make a change to your local code, your origin does not automatically update.
--->

 <tr><td width="30%">